REMEMBERING LISA WARREN JOHNSON

 Lisa on her Wedding Day, May 1976

 My friendship with Lisa spanned fifty years.
 It began in June 1969 when Lisa came to my Boulder office to interview for a teaching position with Project Head Start.
 An East coast native born in Worcester, Massachusetts, Lisa had recently graduated from the University of Colorado at Boulder and wanted to make Boulder her permanent home.
 My Head Start office on Canyon Boulevard was located in a World War II Quonset hut which had been unevenly installed on a parcel of land designated to become a future park.
-Lisa arrived at this primitive muddy and weedy site for her interview wearing two-inch heels, a Laura Ashley dress, and white dress gloves.
+Lisa arrived for her interview at this primitive muddy and weedy site wearing two-inch heels, a Laura Ashley dress, and white dress gloves.
 Her outfit conformed to the style rules which she had learned as a student at Miss Porter’s School in Farmington, Connecticut, where Jackie Kennedy had also been groomed.
-Because decorum in dress had been all but obliterated during the 1960s, I tried to put Lisa at ease by gently teasing her about her white gloves.
+Because decorum in dress had been all but obliterated during the 1960s, I made an attempt to put Lisa at ease by gently teasing her about her white gloves.

 Seven months before Lisa’s interview, the Office of Child Development (OCD) had cancelled the Boulder Valley School District’s grant for Project Head Start after a government evaluation found a lack of parental involvement and an inadequate nutrition program.
 When I arrived from Northern Idaho to manage the transition to a parent-controlled non-profit corporation, the five centers (three in Boulder, one each in Lafayette and Louisville) were located in upscale Protestant churches.
 Food was transported from Boulder Valley school cafeterias to the church classrooms (where ninety percent of it was discarded).
-Looking for ways the teaching staff could build stronger connections with the families of Head Start children and increase parental involvement, the Boulder centers were relocated to low income neighborhoods.
+Looking for ways the teaching staff could build stronger connections with the families of Head Start children and increase parental involvement, I relocated the Boulder centers to low income neighborhoods.
 Lisa’s energetic enthusiasm for Head Start led her not only to agree to teach in one of the new experimental centers, but to live in one as well.
 Luckily for Project Head Start, it turned out that Lisa was more comfortable wearing polo shirts and hiking shorts than white gloves.

 Lisa in Her Preferred Costume